-Admissions Policies and Procedures Admission to the University
+Admissions Policies and Procedures

 Walsh University expects all students and applicants for admission to be responsible individuals in their conduct so as to reflect favorably upon themselves and the University community.
 The University reserves the right to deny enrollment to any student or applicant whose conduct or attitude is believed to be detrimental to the University community.